imgproxy/imgproxy/docs/configuration.md

 * `IMGPROXY_IGNORE_SSL_VERIFICATION`: when true, disables SSL verification, so imgproxy can be used in a development environment with self-signed SSL certificates.

+Also you may want imgproxy to respond with the same error message that it writes to the log:

+* `IMGPROXY_DEVELOPMENT_ERRORS_MODE`: when true, imgproxy will respond with detailed error messages.
+Not recommended for production because some errors may contain stack trace.

 ### Compression

 * `IMGPROXY_QUALITY`: default quality of the resulting image, percentage.
 Default: `80`;